 The Commonwealth Bank of Australia (CBA) is Australia’s largest bank and provides a variety of financial services including retail, business, and institutional banking, funds management, insurance, investment, and broking services.
-It reports its full year numbers on the 12th of August.
+It reports its half-year numbers next Wednesday the 10th of February.

 No opinion given in this material constitutes a recommendation by City Index or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
 The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
 Although City Index is not specifically prevented from dealing before providing this material, City Index does not seek to take advantage of the material prior to its dissemination.
 This material is not intended for distribution to, or use by, any person in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.